 Weight: 30-300 pounds

 Where at the Zoo

 A herd of goats lives in the Goat and Sheep Barn at the Wells Fargo Family Farm.

 Meet the Animals

-- Historians believe domestic goats were aboard the Mayflower on its 1620 voyage bringing Pilgrims to North America.
+- Historians believe domestic goats were aboard the Mayflower in its 1620 voyage bringing Europeans to North America.